media-kit/libmpv-darwin-build/README.md

 ## Todo

+- [ ] Improve sandboxing, notably by removing access to gcc to force the use of clang
 - [ ] Maybe drop meson build for `libass` & `ffmpeg`
 - [ ] Maybe fix assembly support
 - [ ] Maybe move to `gnutls` (securetransport seems deprecated)